clickbg/vrops-public-health-dashboard/README.md

 The script will create them in Cachet.

 2. Get the vROPs custom group resource id.
-Open the custom group in vROPs from Environment > Custom Groups > [Your group name] and copy the group id from its url.
+Open the custom group in vROPs from Environment > Custom Groups > [Your group name] and copy the group id from the url.
 Example: https://vrops.test.local/ui/index.action#/object/f848a8d3-4516-461f-bacb-2d9b867a4227/summary
 Id: f848a8d3-4516-461f-bacb-2d9b867a4227